University of Auckland

 - Awareness of the nature of the health profession

-- All round abilities and interests across a wide variety of activities
+- Well-rounded abilities and interests across a variety of areas

 Applicants are encouraged to prepare for this interview.